·6 min read·MCP, Claude Code

 If you're not familiar with MCP (Model Context Protocol), here's the short version: it's an open standard from Anthropic that lets AI assistants use external tools.
 Think of it as a plugin system for Claude.
 You register an MCP server, and Claude gets access to whatever tools that server exposes — in this case, tools for content publishing and SEO analysis.

-Pipepost currently exposes eight tools:
+Pipepost currently exposes nine tools:

 ToolWhat it does